Local History Index

 Battlegrounds of Freedom

-Article describes 7 clashes of pro-slavery and abolitionist settlers of the Kansas Territory in 1856.
-The events detailed are the Sack of Lawrence (May 21st), the Pottawatomie Massacre (May 24th), the...
+Brief article describes 7 clashes of pro-slavery and abolitionist settlers of the Kansas Territory in 1856.
+The events detailed are the Sack of Lawrence (May 21st), the Pottawatomie Massacre (May 24th),...

 add to favorites